ben-newell/configuration/README.md

 - For input in OBS, connect the microphone and usb audio box to the computer, then, select the audio USB device from the input list and use it as the input.

+Note on tmux conf file:
+setw -g mode-keys vi in my tmux conf file for the vi keybinding movement in copy mode